simplicitesoftware/nodered-demo/README.md

 Prerequisites
 -------------

-To use this front-end demo you need to havea running Simplicit&eacute;&reg; back-end instance and a NodeRED front-end including the Simplicit&eacute;&reg; nodes.
+To use this full-stack demo you need to havei:

+- a Simplicit&eacute;&reg; back-end instance
+- a NodeRED front-end configured with the Simplicit&eacute;&reg; nodes

-On the back-end you need to import the demo application configuration by loading the `Demo` module `http://www.simplicitesoftware.com/resources/modules/demo-app-x.y.xml` and its sample data `http://www.simplicitesoftware.com/resources/modules/demo-data-x.y-xml` (where `x.y` is your instance's version, e.g. 4.0).
+On the **back-end** you need to import the demo application configuration by loading the `Demo` module `http://www.simplicitesoftware.com/resources/modules/demo-app-x.y.xml` and its sample data `http://www.simplicitesoftware.com/resources/modules/demo-data-x.y-xml` (where `x.y` is your instance's version, e.g. `4.0`).

-On the front-end you need to import the Demo flows provided in the `demo.json` file.
+On the **front-end** you need to import the Demo flows provided in the `demo.json` file.

 License
 =======